carpaldolor/ft8_lib/README.md

 Added stream_ft8 for realtime decoding of FT8 from

-Example streaming from a RSP1 SDR on the 20m band
+Live streaming from a RSP1 SDR on the 20m band

+Example

 miri_fm  -f14074000 -Musb  -g6  -s48000 -w 5000000  -m336  - | stream_ft8

-Example streaming from a RTL_SDR on the 10m band
+Live streaming from a RTL_SDR on the 10m band

+Example

 rtl_fm -f28074000 -s48000 -g65 -Musb -l20 -p22 - | stream_ft8